ayl48/FastRobots/source/Lab4.md

 ---

 ### All Wheels Spinning
-After confirming my motor drivers worked with the power supply, I switched to battery power and verified that all wheels spun properly.
+After confirming my motor drivers worked with the power supply, I switched to battery power and verified that all wheels can spin simultaneously.

 ![](images/Lab4/all_wheels_code.jpg)